Case Companion - Adult

 If you believe the defendant has violated their terms of supervision in a manner that is not itself a new crime, you need to report the violation to the agency supervising the defendant.
 If the defendant is on “bench probation,” reports of violations must be reported directly to the judge supervising the defendant.
 If the defendant is on formal probation or post-prison supervision, the violation must be reported directly to the defendant's probation officer (PO) or post-prison supervision (PPS) officer.

-Every person on probation has conditions attached to their supervision.
-There are certain general conditions of probation that are applied to almost all offenders, and there are conditions that are unique to each individual offender.
+Every person on supervision has conditions attached to their supervision.
+There are certain general conditions that are applied to almost all offenders, and there are conditions that are unique to each individual offender.
 To learn more about the specific conditions of supervision for a specific offender, you need to contact their assigned probation/post-prison officer.
 Victims have the right to know these conditions and to know if the offender is in compliance.

 A crime victim can ask the court to impose certain conditions of probation at the time of sentencing or at probation violation hearings.
 You can also talk with the probation/post-prison officer about any concerns that you have and why you would want conditions added.
 There are limitations to what the probation/post-prison officer, or even a judge can require or prohibit an offender from doing while on supervision.